 Without content, you are lost online.
 Focus on good quality content and you will be rewarded.
-Create content that is not only about your services and products but content that build trust and establish you as an authority in that industry.
-If you copied content from somewhere else and paste it on your website, then you’re only putting yourself behind.
+Create content that is not only about your services and products but also content that builds trust and establishes you as an authority in that industry.
+If you copied content from somewhere else and pasted it on your website, then you’re only putting yourself behind.

-Today’s websites are not like static brochures stuffed with About, Mission and Vision statements.
+Today’s websites are not like static brochures stuffed with About, Mission, and Vision statements.
 Today’s websites are meant to convert people with clear calls to action.
-You can achieve conversion goals such as getting new subscribers to your newsletter, have people perform actions like filling a form or buying directly from your website.
+You can achieve conversion goals such as getting new subscribers to your newsletter and having people perform actions like filling out a form or buying directly from your website.
 Without these efforts, you are just as good as being offline.

-Being online means joining conversations about your industry and empower your audience to do the marketing for you.
-This is called earned media and it comprises things like comments, share and blog articles from other people talking about your services.
+Being online means joining conversations about your industry and empowering your audience to do the marketing for you.
+This is called earned media and it comprises things like comments, shares, mentions, and blog articles from other people talking about your services.
 It is important because it builds trust and credibility.
 It can’t be only you talking about you.
 Encourage your customers to leave online reviews and comments about your service

 How long did it take for you to open this article?
 Hope it didn’t take too long, otherwise, you wouldn’t be reading it right now.
 People’s attention is short.
 They have so many interesting things on their gadgets.
 They are impatient to wait for another second for your site to load unless it’s a job application.
 Make sure your website doesn’t contain unnecessary things that make it heavy.

 Mark Zuckerberg doesn’t like organic results.
 If you didn’t know, now you know.
-As people’s feed got crowded, facebook reduced to show company updates.
+As people’s feeds got crowded, Facebook reduced to show company updates.
 In fact, it rarely exists these days.
-The only way left for company pages to survive on facebook is to use paid ads.
+The only way left for company pages to survive on Facebook is to use paid ads.
 But the good thing is, Facebook ads work perfectly well.

-In the ages of bots and automation, it is easy to be tempted to use them.
-But there are limitations.
-Search engines do not like content generated by the automation tool.
+It is easy to simplify everything by using Artificial Intelligence.
+But be careful to not erode authenticity and the human touch that people need.
+Search engines do not like content generated by the automation tool for the sake of ranking.
 They even consider it spam.
-Make sure your web copy is written by a human because you’re writing for humans.
+Make sure your web copy is written for humans first.

 Your business might have sold in the past years using traditional marketing strategies, but one thing is for sure, change is inevitable.
 The internet has changed the game.
-You can’t do business depending on word of mouth referrals in the world where people barely listen to each other but pay attention to their gadgets.
+You can’t do business depending on word-of-mouth referrals in a world where people barely listen to each other but pay attention to their gadgets.